anirudhp15/nyc-sidewalk-wellness/INSTRUCTIONS.md

 ## Step 1: Project Setup (approx. 5 minutes)

-a.
-Create a new GitHub repository (e.g., nyc-sidewalk-wellness-score).
+a. ive created a github repository for this project.
-b.
-Clone the repository to your local machine:
-$ git clone <your_repository_URL>
-$ cd nyc-sidewalk-wellness-score
+b. understand the project's objective and dataset, and create an appropriate project folder structure for employers
 c.
 Set up a Python virtual environment and activate it:
 $ python -m venv venv
 $ source venv/bin/activate (On Windows: venv\Scripts\activate)